 Also, I just want to shout out to God for creating the 7th day of the week as a “special day.”
 Sometimes after a long week we just need some rest.
 Pretty cool how he knew what we needed before we existed.

 So… which one is it?

 I think science is awesome.
 It’s amazing how many diseases the human race is able to cure, and how we are now able to explore areas in space once unknown.
-Science and Christianity are mutually exclusive.
+Science and Christianity are not mutually exclusive.
 Although the Big Bang Theory has its flaws and contradictions that many scientists and Biblical scholars agree on, its general concepts support The Creation.
 The Bible does state the two most fundamental properties of the Big Bang Theory – a cosmic beginning a measurable time ago and continuous expansion of the universe:

 “This is what the Lord says-He who created the heavens and stretched them out.”
 Isaiah 42:5